neoxelox/service/README.md

 Configuration file templates.

 ### `/deploy`
-System or container orchestration and Continuous Deployment configurations
+System or container orchestration and Continuous Deployment configurations.

 ### `/init`
 System init configuration for once or everytime.